 Heather has been training dogs as long as she can remember, one of the perks of having an obedience instructor as a mother.
 She started agility in 2000 with her German Shepherd, named Chase.
 She was hesitant to try it and only went to agility class after saying, "I'll try it, but I'll never compete".

 How quickly things changed, as she learned she had natural knack for agility training and was hooked!
 A few years later she also started training and competing with Golden Retriever, Rivi.
 Volunteering to teach 4-H agility classes while still in high school, is where Heather found her love for teaching.
-She was given an amazing opportunity to start teaching at Argus Ranch, where she has been teaching weekly classes since 2003.
+She was given an amazing opportunity to start teaching at Argus Ranch in 2003, where she taught weekly classes for 17 years.
+Now she is self employed and teaches in Buckley and Auburn.
 She has learned a lot about dog training from her mom and her training partner, Gillian Crawford.
 She credits them for teaching her how to teach people and dogs.

 Two dogs are responsible for where she is now, and shaped her agility career -